mihailthebuilder/react-ts-flask-frontend/README.md

 I use React for the front-end and `axios` to make the HTTP request to the back-end.

-You can launch the front-end in local using `npm run start`
+You can launch the front-end in local using `npm run start`.
+You'll also need to launch the back-end locally by running `flask run`.

 ## Problem 4